orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 We looked at how to setup ZED cam on Jetson and how to test the streams.

 The zed-open3d-pointcloud folder in this repo contains a few helper scripts.
 It also includes a short test ZED recording.
-If you haven't cloned the repo, you can do now to run this section.
+If you haven't cloned the repo yet, you can do so now to run this section.

 ### ZED cam wrapper

-`zed_utils.py` includes a wrapper `ZED` class that makes it to grab frames (RGB/depth) and point cloud data.
+`zed_utils.py` includes a wrapper `ZED` class that makes easy it to grab frames (RGB/depth) and point cloud data.

 The `ZED` constructor cam open:
 - a live camera, by passing the camera's serial number as a string